Vinylwalk3r/crystal-blog/content/about/about.md

 path = "about"

 [extra]
+{{dimmable_image(src="/img/profile.png", inline=true)}}
 +++
-{{dimmable_image(src="/img/profile.png", inline=true)}}

 Greetings!
 So pleased to meet you.
 Names Kenny.
 I come from, and live in, the south of Sweden.
+An avid biker and hobbyist photographer.

 Loving to do many things, I like to try my hand at everything from tinkering with bikes to video editing and software deployment.
 Therefore I can post about a wide variety of subjects.